worktheclock/replit.github.io/classrooms/markdown.md

 # Markdown Shortcuts for Assignment Instructions

 We support markdown shortcuts when writing assignment instructions.
-Specifically, we support the following shortcuts:
+Specifically, we support the following shortcuts...

 1. [Headings](#headings)
 2. [Blockquotes](#blockquotes)